usegraffy/graffy/docs/Concepts.md

 ### Handlers

 Graffy uses a middleware framework similar to Express or Koa to build up complex behaviours from simple parts.
-Different handlers (`onGet`, `onSub` and `onPut`) can be attached to different paths in the tree.
+Different handlers (`onRead`, `onWatch` and `onWrite`) can be attached to different paths in the tree.

 Read handlers are typically used to load the parts of the tree that match queries.
 For example: